It began with a spark

 His appetite for change was matched only by his demand for quality.
 New functions had to prove useful to chefs, be sturdy enough for the working kitchen and look beautiful.

 The Gaggenau logo that still lives on today was developed at the end of the 60s.
 As with our appliances, it is influenced by the style of the Bauhaus art school, a center of classical modernism.
 The simple and pure objectivity of Bauhaus were considered a design revolution and ‘Form follows function’ remains a core Gaggenau belief.

 The forerunner of the Vario

-Gaggenau presented the first 28 cm wide Vario cooktops with top-mounted control knobs - a forerunner of the now classic advanced Vario cooktops series.
-This series provides a wide variety of specialised appliances that combine to provide a bespoke cooking experience.
+Gaggenau presented the first 12" wide Vario cooktops with top-mounted control knobs - a forerunner of the now classic advanced Vario cooktops series.
+This series provides a wide variety of specialized appliances that combine to provide a bespoke cooking experience.

-The first 90 cm wide oven to reach the European market was inevitably going to impress, with a generous net volume of 87 litres and space for up to four roasts at a time.
+The first 36"-wide oven to reach the European market was inevitably going to impress, with a generous 3.6 cubic feet and space for up to four roasts at a time.
 The EB 300 soon achieved cult status.

 Inspiration from America

 Inspired by generously-dimensioned freestanding American fridge-freezer combinations, the side-by-side IK 300 launched, featuring separate access to fridge and freezer compartments.
 In addition to five climate zones and manual humidity control, the appliance boasted a clear ice dispenser.

 Gaggenau - Pioneer of healthy eating: The ED 220 steam oven was the first of its kind to be commercially produced for the private home.
 Since then steam ovens have become the standard for the private chef who demands the best.